sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 It's also important to know that this script breaks the rig and makes it no longer usable in Blender, so one should create a backup of the blend file.

 ### Important Notes
-- One Skeleton/ Rig can be used for many models
+- One Skeleton / Rig can be used for many models